 Parking: Free parking on Warple Way and Stanley Gardens.

-Veronika is an experienced mindfulness facilitator trained with Bangor University and registered with Mindfulness Network CIC as well as a BACP registered counsellor in private practice and with the NHS.
-Veronika is also a YAUK qualified senior yoga teacher and teacher trainer with a business background and extensive life and self-development experience.
+Veronika is an experienced mindfulness facilitator.
+She trained with Bangor University and is member of Mindfulness Network CIC as well as a MBACP registered therapist.
+Veronika is also a YAP qualified senior yoga teacher and teacher trainer with a business background and extensive life and self-development experience.

 MBSR courses in West London

 If you are interested, come join one of the Introduction/Orientation session »

 Modern Day Living: Stress and Anxiety